Factsheet: Sexuality timeline in the Church of England

 2014 Same-sex marriage is legalised in England.
 The law included a provision which made it illegal for the Church of England to opt in to marry same-sex couples, unlike other denominations.
 It also had protections to stop clergy who declined to marry a gay couple from being sued for discrimination.
 A small number of gay CofE clergy nonetheless entered civil same-sex marriages in defiance of the rules.

 2014-16 About 700 clergy and laypeople across the CofE took part in the “shared conversations” called for by the Pilling Report.
 These saw small groups from each diocese spend a weekend at a time at a hotel or conference centre being led through discussions on sexuality by professional facilitators to understand better each side’s position.
-The General Synod held its own version of this in 2016 too.
+The General Synod held its own shorter version of this in 2016 too.

 2015 The Episcopal Church in the US became the first Anglican Church in the world to permit gay marriage formally.
 They have since been followed by the Canadians and the Scottish.